 Stevens-Ness was originally located next door to the Multnomah County Courthouse; and except for one brief period in its history, it has always stood within a block of that building.
 Its central location close to the heart of Portland's legal community has been a key asset to Stevens-Ness over the years, as the company has sought to serve the diverse needs of attorneys as completely and conveniently as possible.

 As demand for Stevens-Ness legal forms grew throughout Oregon, the company developed a network of retail dealers to make the forms available across the state.
 Thanks to this distribution method, Stevens-Ness forms are usually available at a stationery or office supply store in every county seat in the state.
-In those locations where a local dealer is not available, customers can call Stevens-Ness to order by phone, or purchase forms directly from this website in both paper and electronic versions.
+In those locations where a local dealer is not available, the forms can of course be ordered directly from Stevens-Ness over the phone or through e-mail, and are shipped promptly to the customer.

-Over the years, Stevens-Ness broadened its product mix to add office supplies, stock certificates, self-inking stamps and business furniture – more recently fingerprinting, passport photo and notary services were added.
+Over the years, Stevens-Ness broadened its product mix to add business products, signs and seals, stock certificates, rubber stamps, and even business furniture.
 By maintaining a close relationship with its customers in the legal community, the company worked hard to be responsive to their evolving needs – and eventually, the needs of the general business community of metropolitan Portland.